 No simulation study is available for TBPH.
-However, in accordance with REACH Annex XIII Section 3.2.1. (d), a $DT{50} > 200$ days from a non-guideline outdoor mesocosm study (reliable with restrictions) is considered in the assessment of P or vP properties.
-The study strongly indicates that TBPH is very persistent in sediment.
+However, in accordance with REACH Annex XIII Section 3.2.1. (d), a DT50 >200 days from a non-guideline outdoor mesocosm study (reliable with restrictions) is considered in the assessment of P or vP properties.
+The study used an artificial sediment with a high organic carbon (OC) content and potentially with different microbial communities (e.g., density and diversity of microorganisms) compared to a natural sediment.
+Many conditions (high temperature compared to EU standard conditions, pre-exposure of micro-organisms to test conditions and exposure to sunlight leading to abiotic degradation (photolysis)) under which the study was conducted favoured dissipation/degradation.
+Despite those favourable conditions, there was no dissipation/biodegradation of TBPH in the sediment of this test system.
+Overall, the study is considered to be relevant for the PBT assessment.
+The study can be used to show that TBPH is very persistent in the sediment of this test system.
 Furthermore, the presence of TBPH in all environmental compartments including air, surface water sediment, and in remote areas such as the Tibetan Plateau and the Arctic, gives further support to conclude that the substance is very recalcitrant to degradation.

 Overall, based on the available information and considering a weight-of-evidence approach, it is concluded that TBPH is very persistent.
 Annex XIII, point 3.2.1.(d) of the REACH Regulation requires that any relevant information for the assessment of the persistence of the substances be considered.
-Therefore, it is concluded that TBPH fulfils the P and vP criterion of REACH Annex XIII (degradation half-life in sediment > 180 days).
+Therefore, it is concluded that TBPH fulfils the P and vP criterion of REACH Annex XIII.